Skip to content

 ZeroMQ is supported by an active open source community, but commercial support is limited.

 As MQTT was designed for IoT solutions it is much quicker to get started than ZeroMQ.
-MQTT features which are provided out of the box, including reliability, would have to be re-engineered in ZeroMQ, and would take significant effort.
+MQTT features that are provided out of the box, including reliability, would have to be re-engineered in ZeroMQ and would take significant effort.
 MQTT cloud services and brokers are available, making the process of building IoT solutions very quick.

 ZeroMQ could be suitable for an edge of network on-premises high-speed network which connects to an MQTT broker for IoT services, but not as a complete IoT solution on its own.